jackrusher/mundaneum/README.md

 ## Condition

 The state of this code is appalling.
-It's around six person-hours old, and currently a flaming mess of fragility and typos.
+It's around ten person-hours old, and currently a flaming mess of fragility and typos.
 It is presented for entertainment purposes only.